Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Abstract

 \section{Abstract}

-We present new algorithms and lower bounds for the wake-up problem in asynchronous networks, where an adversary awakens a subset of nodes, and the goal is to wake up all other nodes quickly while sending only few messages.

-We first consider the setting where each node receives some advice from an oracle who can observe the entire network.
+We study the wake-up problem in distributed networks, where an adversary awakens a subset of nodes at arbitrary times, and the goal is to wake up all other nodes as quickly as possible by sending only few messages.
+We prove the following lower bounds: \begin{itemize} \item We first consider the setting where each node receives advice from an oracle who can observe the entire network, but does not know which nodes are awake initially.
 More specifically, we consider the $\kt_0$ $\local$ model with advice, where the nodes have no prior knowledge of their neighbors.
-We prove that any randomized algorithm must send $\Omega\lt( \frac{n^{2}}{2^{\beta}\log n} \rt)$ messages if nodes receive only $O(\beta)$ bits of advice, on average.
-In contrast to prior lower bounds under the $\kt_0$ assumption, our proof does \emph{not} rely on an edge-crossing argument, as the oracle may provide advice to the nodes about the location of any incident bridge edge, but instead uses an information-theoretic argument.
+We prove that any randomized algorithm must send $\Omega\lt( \frac{n^{2}}{2^{\beta}\log n} \rt)$ messages if nodes receive only $O(\beta)$ bits of advice on average.
+In contrast to prior lower bounds under the $\kt_0$ assumption, our proof does \emph{not} rely on an edge-crossing argument, but uses information-theoretic techniques instead.

-For the $\kt_1$ assumption, where each node knows its neighbors' IDs from the start, we present a lower bound on the message complexity of time-restricted algorithms.
-Our result is the first super-linear $\kt_1$ lower bound on the message complexity for a problem that does not require individual nodes to learn a large amount of information about the network topology.
-Interestingly, our lower bound holds even in the synchronous $\local$ model, where the computation is structured into rounds and messages may be of unbounded length.
-We complement this result by presenting a new asynchronous $\kt_1$ $\local$ algorithm that solves the wake-up problem with a time and message complexity of $O\lt( n\log n \rt)$ with high probability.

-Finally, we introduce the notion of \emph{awake distance}, which turns out to be a natural way of measuring the time complexity of wake-up algorithms, and give several advising schemes in the asynchronous $\kt_0$ $\congest$ model that trade off time, messages, and the length of advice per node, attaining optimality up to polylogarithmic factors.
+\item For the $\kt_1$ assumption, where each node knows its neighbors' IDs from the start, we show that any $(k+1)$-time algorithm requires $\Omega\lt( n^{1+1/k} \rt)$ messages.
+Our result is the first super-linear (in $n$) lower bound, for a problem that does not require individual nodes to learn a large amount of information about the network topology, which may be of independent interest.
+This applies even to the synchronous $\kt_1$ $\local$ model, where the computation is structured into rounds and messages can be of unbounded length. \end{itemize} To complement our lower bound results, we present several new algorithms: \begin{itemize} \item We give an asynchronous $\kt_1$ $\local$ algorithm that solves the wake-up problem with a time and message complexity of $O\lt( n\log n \rt)$ with high probability. \item We introduce the notion of \emph{awake distance} $\arad$, which is upper-bounded by the network diameter, and present a synchronous $\kt_1$ $\local$ algorithm that takes $O\lt( \arad \rt)$ rounds and sends $O\lt( n^{3/2}\sqrt{\log n} \rt)$ messages with high probability.
+We also extend these ideas to obtain a time complexity of $O\lt( \arad \log^3n \rt)$ rounds as well as a message complexity of $O\lt( n \log^3n \rt)$ messages, both of which are optimal up to log-factors. \item We give deterministic advising schemes in the asynchronous $\kt_0$ $\congest$ model (with advice).
+In particular, we obtain an $O\lt( \arad\log^2n \rt)$-time advising scheme that sends $O\lt( n\log^2n \rt)$ messages, while requiring $O\lt( \log^2n \rt)$ bits of advice per node.
+These bounds are optimal in all three complexity measures up to polylogarithmic factors. \end{itemize}